What is an exemption and why do I need one?

 The premiums are due and the exemption procedure has no impact on the obligation to pay for the insurance premiums.

 According to Swiss law, it is mandatory for every resident in Switzerland to obtain health insurance coverage in accordance with the regulations set in the Swiss Health Insurance Act.
 However, for certain individuals such as foreign students, or interns, there is an option to waive this obligation and to obtain private health insurance coverage, as long as the benefits are equivalent to those required by the Swiss Health Insurance Act.
 During the exemption procedure, this is what the authorities verify.

 Do I need to pay for my health insurance during the exemption procedure?

-The reason the premiums are still owed during the time the exemption request is being processed, is that should a client not pay and thus lose coverage, Swisscare is obligated to notify the authorities and the exemption process is then automatically stopped and the individual can be assigned to a Swiss national health insurance by the authorities.
-Additionally, Swiss law requires compliant insurance coverage from the day of arrival.
+The reason the premiums are still owed during the time the exemption request is being processed is that should a client not pay and thus lose coverage, Swisscare is obligated to notify the authorities and the exemption process is then automatically stopped and the individual can be assigned to a Swiss national health insurance scheme by the authorities.
+Additionally, Swiss law requires compliant insurance coverage from the day of arrival on.
 For this reason, it is very important to respect the payment delays.
-In the case of non-payment, coverage can be suspended and a notification to the authorities can become necessary.
+In the case of non-payment, coverage can be suspended and a notification to the authorities may become necessary.

 Is it possible that the exemption application is refused by the competent authorities?